Kristian-Roopnarine/Summoners-War-Script/README.md

 then auto the rest of the battle if any monsters remain.
 It will loop through this process until all wings that were specified are used.

 <h2>Future improvments:</h2>
-Allow the player to skip certain battles when the enemy team consists of specific monsters.
+Allow the player to skip certain battles when the enemy team consists of specific monsters.<br>
 Refresh the list of players to battle.